gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/-Service proxy has been destroyed- exceptions in log.md

 ---

-title: "Service proxy has been destroyed" exceptions in log
+title: Service proxy has been destroyed exceptions in log
 description:
 taxonomy:
     category: git-integration-for-jira-self-managed